Kodak S-1 vs Panasonic GX85

 - More modern: Reflects 4 years and 2 months of technical progress since the S-1 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the GX85 emerges as the winner of the match-up (9 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GX85 is the clear winner of the contest (10 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the S-1 or the GX85 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.